Snugug/vite-plugin-eleventy/README.md

 ## Config

+Use an [`.eleventy.js`](https://www.11ty.dev/docs/config/) configuration file to configure Eleventy.

-The following options are available for configuration; pass them in as an object when instantiating the plugin:
+Additionally, the following options are available for configuration; pass them in as an object when instantiating the plugin:

 - `replace` - Array of arrays representing replacements to be made to a glob'd path to generate an input name for Rollup.
 Internal arrays are in the form of `[find, replace]`.
 Will be passed to `string.replace`.
 Defaults to `[[viteConfig.root, ''], ['/index.html', '']]`